 The Wednesday Conservation Volunteers (WCV) was established in April 2001.
 We only work on Wednesdays.

 Our programme includes a large variety of sites and tasks.
 For those unfamiliar with us, we tend to concentrate on habitat management and access improvement tasks.
-We undertake such jobs as coppicing, fencing, hedge-laying, construction of board-walks, gates and steps, path improvements and pond clearance.
+We undertake such jobs as coppicing, stock fencing, hedge-laying, construction of board-walks, gates and steps, path improvements and pond clearance.

 Our usual operating area covers south Hampshire from Totton in the west to Havant in the east, going north as far as Winchester, Alresford and Selborne.